ausgomez/stitav1/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This project was created to STITA

 Things you may want to cover:

-* Ruby version

-* System dependencies
+* Member administration

-* Configuration
+* Payments

-* Database creation
+* User Auth

-* Database initialization
+* Admin users

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Boostrap 4

 * ...